appveyor/website/src/docs/server/maintenance.md

 AppVeyor Server is installed into `/opt/appveyor/server` directory.

 The new `appveyor-server` systemd service is created pointing to `/opt/appveyor/server/appveyor-server` executable.
-Service runs under `appveyor` user account which is created by installer and added to sudoers.
+The service runs under `appveyor` user account which is created by the installer and added to sudoers.

 #### Settings